Ullasn/Neural_Networks_Lab/README.md

-Repository for neural network programs
+Repository for neural network programssssa